rubengte/SmileRise/README.md

 One day, a suggestion sparked: *What if we combine face geometry with smile detection?* That idea — gifted through a moment of conversation with Gemini AI — changed everything.
 The very first run with that hybrid approach gave me **the most genuine, real smiles** I had ever captured.

-And at that exact moment… a plane flew past my window in Madeira, with a heart shape in its vapor trail.
+And at that exact moment… a plane flew past my window in Madeira, with a heart shape printed in its fuselage.

 Synchronicity.
 Magic.
 Proof that life moves in harmony when we trust it.